phaserjs/phaser/README.md

 * MSPointer.pointerDownCallback, pointerMoveCallback and pointerUpCallback all allow you to set your own event based callbacks.
 * MSPointer.button now records which button was pressed down (if any)
 * Phaser now supports rotated and flipped tiles in tilemaps, as exported from the Tiled map editor (thanks @nkholski #1608)
+* TilemapParser now supports Tiled 0.11 version maps which includes the `rotation` property on all Object types.
+* Tilemap.createFromObjects now checks for a `rotation` property on the Object and if present will set it as the Sprite.angle (#1433)

 ### Updates